-- (1) All petitions for appeal shall set forth a concise statement of facts clearly establishing one or more of the following grounds for appeal: - a.
-The sanction was unreasonable - b.
-New evidence significantly affecting the decision - c.
-The Board was biased - d.
-The Board misinterpreted the Student Code. - (2) Appeals concerning traffic violations are filed with the Director of Security's Office (Administration Building Room 205) and heard by the Appellate Traffic Council. - (3) Appeals from the lower judicial body should be made to the next higher body, i.e., IDC, ASB Judiciary Council, or Student Policy Board, through the Vice President for Student Affairs office.
-All appeals must be in writing and submitted within one week (7 days) of the decision, with copies to the original and last judicial body.
-The appeal should include the reason for the appeal and new evidence not considered by the original board or council. - (4) Appeals from decisions of the Student Policy Board may be made through the office of the Vice President for Student Affairs.
-The appeal must be in writing giving full details of the case and specific evidence or justification for the appeal within one week (7 days) of the previous decision.
+- (2) Appeals from the lower judicial body should be made to the next higher body, i.e., ASBSU Judiciary, or Student Policy Board, through the office of the Vice-President for Student Affairs.
+All appeals must be in writing and submitted within seven class days of the decision with copies to the original and last judicial body.
+The appeal should include the reason for the appeal.
+In cases involving new evidence, the appeal should be submitted to the last judicial body, requesting a new hearing. - (3) When a written appeal is received, the appropriate judicial body will convene to review the appeal and related written documentation in order to determine whether to accept the appeal.
+If an appeal is accepted, the appropriate judicial body may, at its own discretion, act on the appeal on the basis of written documentation or may conduct a new hearing.
+The review of an appeal will be done in a closed session. - (4) Appeals from decisions of the Student Policy Board may be made through the office of the Vice-President for Student Affairs.
+The appeal must be in writing giving full details of the case and specific evidence or justification for the appeal within seven class days of the previous decision.